jakobnissen/jakobnissen.github.io/posts/bugs.md

     - Are the type params of a struct private?

 ## A culture of hacking, not of correctness
-### Made for academics, by academics, not programmers
+### Made for academics, by academics
 Patrick Kidger
 "Code quality is generally low in Julia packages.
 (Perhaps because there’s an above-average number of people from academia etc., without any formal training in software development?)
 Even in the major well-known well-respected Julia packages, I see obvious cases of unused local variables, dead code branches that can never be reached, etc.

 In Python these are things that a linter (or code review!) would catch.
 And the use of such linters is ubiquitous.
 (Moreover in something like Rust, the compiler would catch these errors as well.)
 Meanwhile Julia simply hasn’t reached the same level of professionalism.
-(I’m not taking shots at anyone in particular here.)
 "

 "The fundamental problem here is that most Julia packages are written by academics, not professional software developers.

-Academic code quality is famously poor, and the Julia ecosystem is no exception"
+Academic code quality is famously poor, and the Julia ecosystem is no exception "